Peter-Hennessy/silly-doku/README.md

 * [Balsamiq](https://balsamiq.com/wireframes/) - used to create the wireframes.
 * [Gitpod](https://www.gitpod.io/#get-started) - used to deploy the website.
 * [Github](https://github.com/) - used to host and edit the website.
+* [JavaScript](https://www.w3schools.com/js/) - prvides the interactivity for the game

  [Top](<#contents>)